The Bankrate promise

 Minimum insurance required in Wyoming

-Auto liability insurance in Wyoming is critically important to protect drivers who may be at fault in an accident which results in injury to others.
+Auto liability insurance in Wyoming may provide vital financial protection if you are involved in an accident.
 As a result, Wyoming, like most other states, requires that resident drivers maintain these minimum limits of auto liability coverage:

 - $25,000 bodily injury liability per person